-It’s your responsibility to make sure to pack all the medications you may require during your travels in your carry-on bag — even if you think you won’t need them until you land.
-That’s because you will be able to access your medicines even if your luggage gets lost or misplaced.
+It’s the passenger responsibility to make sure to pack all the medications that might be required during the trip in a carry-on bag — even if you think you won’t need them until you land.
+This allows travellers to access their medicines even if the luggage gets lost or misplaced.

 It’s now standard international practice to require that all medications present a printed pharmacy label.
-This means that you won’t be able to travel with tablets or pills outside their original package.
+This means that visitors won’t be able to travel with tablets or pills outside their original package.

 With most airlines, it’s possible to carry medications in liquid form exceeding 100 ml.
 In that case, you will need a letter from your doctor stating that the drug is necessary for you.
 You may also need one for syringes.

-Airlines will not be able to assist you with keeping the drugs refrigerated.
+Airlines will not be able to assist with keeping the drugs refrigerated.

 Travelling to New Zealand with Special Medical Needs

-There are special medical needs you won’t need to obtain medical clearance for.
+There are special medical needs that not require to obtain medical clearance for.
 However, you may want to inform the airline in order to receive assistance.
-This may be the case if you are:
+This may be the case for visitors who are: